Analysts Offer Insights on Services Companies: QuoteMedia (OtherQMCI), WNS (WNS) and Kelly Services (KELYA)

 Kelly Services (KELYA)

-Barrington analyst Kevin Steinke reiterated a Buy rating on Kelly Services today and set a price target of $26.00.
+In a report released today, Kevin Steinke from Barrington reiterated a Buy rating on Kelly Services, with a price target of $26.00.
 The company’s shares closed last Monday at $21.00, close to its 52-week high of $23.00.

 According to TipRanks.com, Steinke is a 4-star analyst with an average return of 11.6% and a 56.4% success rate.
 Steinke covers the Services sector, focusing on stocks such as Cross Country Healthcare, Icf International, and Sharps Compliance.

-Kelly Services has an analyst consensus of Moderate Buy, with a price target consensus of $25.50, which is a 22.4% upside from current levels.
+Kelly Services has an analyst consensus of Moderate Buy, with a price target consensus of $25.50, representing a 22.4% upside.
 In a report released today, Noble Financial also maintained a Buy rating on the stock with a $25.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.